 #14 – Bachelor’s Degree in Human Resource Management

 The most direct route to a career in human resources is to major in HR management in college.
 Human resource specialists are responsible for recruiting, hiring, and training new employees.
 They usually work in an office although HR professionals in a recruiting role may travel extensively.
 It is important to choose an HR bachelor’s degree program with a curriculum that aligns with the recommendations set by the Society for Human Resource Management (SHRM).
 Coursework usually covers areas like business law and ethics, human relations, leadership and management, and communication.
 Some programs also prepare students to earn industry certifications like the PHR, SPRH, and SHRM-Certified Professional.
 These certifications can be a real asset to new grads who are applying for HR positions.
 Students without experience in the field should look for a program with an internship to gain valuable hands-on experience and training in HR.

 - Colorado State University-Online Bachelor’s Degree in Human Resource Management

-The online bachelor’s in HR Management from Colorado State University Global Campus is a flexible program with monthly class starts and no set login times.
-Courses are offered in an accelerated format that allow students to finish faster and begin their HR career.
+The online bachelor’s in HR Management from Colorado State University-Global Campus is a flexible program with monthly class starts and no set login times.
+Courses are offered in an accelerated format that allows students to finish faster and begin their HR career.

-- University of Maryland University College-Human Resource Management Bachelor’s Degree
+- University of Maryland Global Campus-Human Resource Management Bachelor’s Degree

-The University of Maryland University College features a top HR management bachelor’s degree designed with input from employers and industry experts to give student the skills needed to be successful in the industry.
+The University of Maryland Global Campus features a top HR management bachelor’s degree designed with input from employers and industry experts to give students the skills needed to be successful in the industry.
 Students will gain the knowledge and skills needed to prepare for industry certifications such as the PHR, SPHR, and GPHR.